 No doubt, it's the Hyundai Elantra that first turned heads.
 Introduced as a 2011 model, it stands out from a distance.
 The "fluidic sculpture" theme is sporty, modern, and dynamic, and we like the mix of its wedgy stance and curvy details.
-The Forte's redesign for the 2014 model year has seen it grow a little to almost exactly the same proportions, but to an altogether more European-influenced effect.
+The Forte's last redesign saw it grow a little to almost exactly the same proportions, but to an altogether more European-influenced effect.
 Its crisp details and gently arched roofline are inspired reinterpretations of classic compact-car profiles, with Kia's corporate face carving out its own identity.

 Inside, it's the same story for both cars, with the Elantra making waves with its fashion-forward details and distinctive hourglass center console, while the Forte takes a more simplified design direction that's refreshing and easy to navigate.
-Overall, we rate the Elantra more highly for its brand-resetting look--but we realize it's a matter of taste and opinion.
+Overall, we rate the Elantra better for its brand-resetting look—but we realize it's a matter of taste and opinion.

-(The Elantra also comes in a new two-door body style as well as a five-door Elantra GT hatchback version, while the Forte also comes as a two-door Koup and as a five-door hatch, which we haven't yet driven as 2014 models.
-Here, we're content to stay, er, focused on the most popular four-door versions.)
+(The Elantra also comes in a new two-door body style as well as a five-door Elantra GT hatchback version—with those models earning some subtle changes for 2015—while the Forte also comes as a two-door Koup and as a five-door hatch, which we haven't recently driven.
+Here, we're content to stay focused on the most popular four-door versions.)

-On the performance front, the Forte finally has gained the more advanced four-cylinder powertrain the Elantra's had since 2011, but it also offers a larger-displacement 2.0-liter four with 173 horsepower (which, by the way, the Elantra has also inherited for 2014).
-The bump over the 148-hp, 1.8-liter four in the Elantra (and in the base Forte, which hasn't been made available for testing) isn't of a magnitude that will have enthusiasts dropping GTI brochures in the dust.
-On the other hand, the 2014 Hyundai Elantra gains three-mode steering on the SE and Limited sedan, stiffer shocks and springs and a bigger stabilizer bar on the Sport sedan, and revised steering feel for all the models in its lineup.
+On the performance front, the Forte finally has gained the more advanced four-cylinder powertrain the Elantra's had since 2011, but it also offers a larger-displacement 2.0-liter four with 173 horsepower (which, by the way, the Elantra has also now inherited).
+The bump over the 148-hp, 1.8-liter four in the Elantra (and in the base Forte) isn't of a magnitude that will have enthusiasts dropping GTI brochures in the dust.
+On the other hand, the Hyundai Elantra recently gained three-mode steering on the SE and Limited sedan, stiffer shocks and springs and a bigger stabilizer bar on the Sport sedan, and revised steering feel for all the models in its lineup.

-Where the Forte does a little more with standard-issue hardware is in its dynamic feel.
-Its electric power steering is a step ahead of the Elantra's setup, and overall the Forte's independent front and torsion-beam rear suspension is more firmly tuned, with a more spry driving feel.
+What this adds up to in these cousins comes down to subtleties.
+If you drive them back-to-back, as we've done, you'll notice the Forte does a little more with standard-issue hardware.
+It has a more dynamic feel, and its electric power steering is a step ahead of the Elantra's setup.
+The Forte's independent front and torsion-beam rear suspension is more firmly tuned, with a more spry driving feel.
 That somewhat firmer suspension setup doesn't much affect the Forte's ride.
-It's no more busy than that of the Hyundai, and the Forte seems quieter, too, though these are both relatively quiet cars within their class.
+It's no more busy than that of the Hyundai.

 As for interior room, the cars now ride on identical wheelbases and have almost exactly the same interior dimensions, though the Elantra's leg room is biased toward the front seat, the Forte's more evenly split.
 Neither has great rear-seat head room.